ashetty2308/fantasy-football-helper/README.md

 **About:**
 - My goal is to avoid doing our fantasy football group's punishment.
 By any means possible.
 - To do this, I built an agent that analyzes historical data, and every week, based on existing matchups and my roster, gives me key players that I have to absolutely play.
+- Every Thursday, this Cloudflare-powered app will notify me on my browser (@ 12 PM eastern) that the analysis is complete.
+After this, I can view the key players that are going to help me win.

 Stack:
 - Agents, Cloudflare, Web Scraping (ESPN)